msu-cerl/msu-cerl.github.io/people.md

 #### Amanda Bowerman (she/her)
 {% include figure.html image="/assets/img/Amanda_headshot.jpg" position="left" width="120px" %}
 Amanda is currently a master's student in CMSE.
 She earned her bachelor's degree in Data Science with a minor in Cognitive Sciences in 2022.
 Throughout her time at MSU, Amanda has worked as an undergraduate learning assistant and a teaching assistant for many of our CMSE courses.
 Currently, she is involved in curriculum development efforts for our introductory courses.
+Outside of work, Amanda likes to play guitar, read, play with her cats, and spend time with friends.

 #### Krithi Sachithanand (she/her)
 {% include figure.html image="/assets/img/KrithiSachithanand_headshot.jpg" position="left" width="120px" %}